willpeterson/will-topwords/README.md

 - Step 2: Install Apache Maven by downloading the binary archive from the Apache Maven website and extracting it to a desired location.
 - Step 3: Set up environment variables JAVA_HOME and MAVEN_HOME to point to the installation directories of JDK and Maven, respectively.
 - Step 4: PostgresSQL (optional)
-  - To use postgres, you need to enable and update DB configuration in the application.properties
+  - To use sql, you need to enable and update DB configuration in the application.properties
-    - by default useDatabase flag is false (It will use the in memory solution otherwise)
+    - by default the profile is set to 'hash', you can also use 'grep' and 'sql' settings.
+Note that these others are for experimental use only.
+They will not perform as well and will more likely have bugs
   - Make sure postgres is running at the location specified in application.properties

 ### To run